jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 < Picture of that (29): the legal situation and a picture with a red cross through it showing a forbidden way of calling and showing that the call would look the same in text code >

-That ensures that diagram code and text code are exchangable and can be mutually used.
+That ensures that diagram code and text code are exchangeable and can be mutually used.

 < Merging should be a technique, not embedded in the language.
 When it’s about calling both procedures of the triangles, you have to shadow those procedures with a procedure that calls both. >